zincio/apidocs/source/includes/_supported_retailer.md

 # Supported retailers

 The table below shows the endpoints available for each retailer.

-We can add additional retailers upon request.
-Fill out the form at the [bottom of our home page](https://zinc.io/#contact) for a quote for a particular retailer.
+Note that this is a partial list.
+We support hundreds more retailers in beta.
+For details, please email support@zinc.io.

 Name | Retailer Code | Orders | Product Details | Product Offers | Product Search
 ---- | ------------- | ------ | --------------- | -------------- | --------------